ckdextergames/Icarus_mods/README.md

 * ~~Floof_ModifiedLevelignMod (as-is)~~ *not as of week 54, instead use JimK72's temp fix for the leveling mod.*
 * The expansive WZG Icarus-balance-overhaul mod, tweaked thusly:
+   * Rope from fiber can be crafted on Character in addition to the Crafting Bench (as of week 57 update)
    * The Larkwell Beta bakcpack has higher stats (more slots, reduced carry weights, increased ammo capacity and reload speed for rifles, etc)
    * Much higher chances to mine a voxel in one swing and harvest a tree with one chop
    * More food buff slots